rust-lang/book/nostarch/chapter09.md

 default when using `cargo build` or `cargo run` without the `--release` flag, as we have here.

 In the output in Listing 9-2, line 6 of the backtrace points to the line in our project that’s causing the problem: line 4 of *src/main.rs*.
-If we don’t want our program to panic, the location pointed to by the first line mentioning a file we wrote is where we should start investigating.
-In Listing 9-1, where we deliberately wrote code that would panic in order to demonstrate how to use backtraces, the way to fix the panic is to not request an element at index 99 from a vector that only contains 3 items.
+If we don’t want our program to panic, we should start our investigation at the location pointed to by the first line mentioning a file we wrote.
+In Listing 9-1, where we deliberately wrote code that would panic, the way to fix the panic is to not request an element beyond the range of the vector indexes.
 When your code panics in the future, you’ll need to figure out what action the code is taking with what values to cause the panic and what the code should do instead.

 We’ll come back to `panic!` and when we should and should not use `panic!` to handle error conditions in the “To `panic!` or Not to `panic!`” section later